george-hawkins/breadboard-vtx-control/README.md

 You can skip over this section, it just covers my experimentation with hardware UART pins.

-You don't appear to have much (any?) freedom to assign pins to UARTs (as e.g. you do with the ESP32).
+With an MPU like the ESP32, almost every pin can be used as a UART pin.
+However, with this STM32 MPU, you don't appear to have much (any?) freedom when it comes to to assigning pins to UARTs.
 I couldn't work out the scheme to what is and isn't allowed.

 In `target.h` various pins are assigned to UARTs 5, 6, 7 and 8 but those UARTs are not actually enabled.